-There are some, when “Winter” comes, that are able to simply move closer to the “cheerful hearth.”
-Winter becomes, not something to fear, but a time to enjoy a cozy warmth and “social board” amongst one’s family in friends.
+There are some when “Winter” comes, that can move closer to the “cheerful hearth simply.”
+Winter becomes, not something to fear, but a time to enjoy cozy warmth and “social board” amongst one’s family in friends.
 These people, those that are well off and able to provide themselves with this type of life, never find themselves without easy “repair.”
-There is no struggle to find safety or warmth, it is ready and waiting for them whenever they need it.
+There is no struggle to find safety or warmth, and it is ready and waiting for them whenever they need it.

-In the third line the speaker turns back to discussing the opposite side of the spectrum, the “sons of want;” the people who are beholden to their physical circumstances and to whom the coming of winter means an increase of suffering.
+In the third line, the speaker turns back to discussing the opposite side of the spectrum, the “sons of want;” the people who are accountable to their physical circumstances and to whom the coming of winter means an increase of suffering.

 These people receive nothing from “fate” and anything they do have is “scant.”
 They do not have homes, personal wealth, or the ability to gain these things due to their circumstances.
-In the final lines the speaker returns to the idea of shelter that was addressed in the second stanza.
-She imagines a “bleak” shelter, the best protection that one is able to afford, and sees the way that “Wan poverty” casts her eyes around the place.
+In the final lines, the speaker returns to the idea of shelter that was addressed in the second stanza.
+She imagines a “bleak” shelter, the best protection that one can afford, and sees the way that “Wan poverty” casts her eyes around the place.
 Even among this smallest of pleasures, there is nothing but suffering to come.
 Poverty herself is “shiver[ing]” at the frost that winter casts.

 About Anne Hunter

 Anne Hunter was born 1742 and was the daughter of a surgeon.
 She would marry another surgeon, John Hunter, with whom she had four children, two of whom died as babies.
-It was common for the Hunter household to play host to a number of different literary minds and be the source of many intellectual discussions.
+It was common for the Hunter household to play host to many different literary minds and be the source of many intellectual discussions.